 Unaudited financial statements are a type of financial statement that is not subject to an external audit.
 This means that the statements have not been reviewed by an independent third party to ensure that they are accurate and complete.
 While this may seem like a disadvantage, there are actually several benefits to using unaudited financial statements.

 One of the biggest benefits of using unaudited financial statements is that they are usually much cheaper to prepare than audited statements.
-This is because the company does not have to pay for the external audit.
+This is because the company does not have to pay for an external audit.
 In addition, unaudited statements can be prepared more quickly than audited statements, which can be important if the company needs to make a quick decision.

 Another benefit of unaudited financial statements is that they can be used to give a more accurate picture of the company's financial health.
 This is because unaudited statements are not subject to the same level of scrutiny as audited statements.
 This means that they can include items that may not be allowed on audited statements.
 For example, a company may choose to include estimates in its unaudited statements in order to give a more accurate picture of its financial situation.